US Aid to Israel Fact Sheet

-Total American aid to Israel since 1949 exceeds $118 billion (in non-inflation-adjusted dollars).
+Total American aid to Israel since 1949 exceeds $114 billion

-In the 2013 fiscal year, the U.S. gave Israel $3.1 billion in Foreign Military Financing funds (FMF).
+In the 2010 fiscal year, the U.S. gave Israel $2.77 billion in Foreign Military Financing funds (FMF), an amount slated to reach $3 billion in 2011.

 “Foreign Military Financing refers to congressionally appropriated grants given to foreign governments to finance the purchase of American-made weapons, services and training.
 The vast majority of these funds goes to Israel and Egypt,” according to the Federation of American Scientists.

 Under the terms of the agreement, Israel will be able to spend 26 percent of these U.S. funds on Israeli-manufactured military equipment.
-(This is known as Off-Shore Procurement.)
 This agreement, which is unique only to Israel, has allowed Israel to grow to be the world’s 7th largest exporter of military weaponry and equipment.

-Israel also receives aid in other ways such as loan guarantees, refugee resettlement assistance, and reduced cost or free military equipment.
+Israel also receives aid in other ways such as loan guarantees and reduced cost or free military equipment.

-Here is a breakdown of some of US Aid to Israel:
+Here is a breakdown of some of the aid Israel receives from the United States:

-As part of the deal, the U.S. has pledged to spend $4 billion purchasing equipment from Israel’s defense industries.
+- $2.75 billion – Israel will purchase 20 F-35s with Foreign Military Financing funds provided by the United States.
+In addition, under a reciprocal agreement, the U.S. has pledged to spend $4 billion purchasing equipment from Israel’s defense industries.

 Additional grants and loan guarantees: